 United States agency charged with supporting the growth and development of small businesses.
 The 8(a) program is designed to

 help disadvantaged entrepreneurs get government contracts and access the economic mainstream in America.

 Why is the 8(a) program important to the growth of small business?

-Our CEO testifies before Congress on the impact the program has had on Circuit Media.
+Our CEO provides testimony before Congress on the value of the 8(a) program.